 BTS: Jungkook Hates Texting and Phone Calls

 On the BANGTANTV YouTube channel, Jin, Suga, J-Hope, RM, Jimin, V, and Jungkook of BTS have been taking part in a video segment called “MBTI Lab.”
-For the special YouTube videos, the BTS members sit down and go over their MBTI types.
-While doing so, Jungkook revealed to the BTS members that he hates texting and talking on the phone.
+For the special YouTube videos, the BTS members sit down and go over their Myers-Briggs Type Indicator personality assessments.
+While doing so, Jungkook revealed to the other BTS members that he hates texting and talking on the phone.

 The BTS members went over their MBTI types

-Eight of the types begin with the letter E to represent extrovert types, and eight introvert types start with the letter I. The following three letters correspond with more specific personality traits.
+Eight of the types begin with the letter E to represent extroverted tendencies.
+And eight introverted types start with the letter I. The subsequent three letters correspond with more specific personality traits.

 In the first session of “MBTI Lab,” Jin, Suga, J-Hope, RM, Jimin, V, and Jungkook took the assessment to find out their MBTI type.

 - Jin: INTP

 - RM: ENFP